IgorBabkin/ts-ioc-container/packages/ts-ioc-container/README.md

 ![License](https://img.shields.io/npm/l/ts-ioc-container)

 ## Advantages
-- battle tested
+- battle tested :boom:
 - written on `typescript`
 - simple and lightweight (roughly it's just one file of **~100 lines**) :heart:
-- clean API
+- clean API :green_heart:
 - supports `tagged scopes`
-- fully test covered
+- fully test covered :100:
 - can be used with decorators `@inject`
 - composable and open to extend
 - awesome for testing (auto mocking)